 Gunung Masurai, Stratovolcano summit in Jambi Province, Indonesia

-Japanese researchers conducted the first documented expedition in 1988.
-Local climbing teams reached the main peak six years later, opening the mountain to further exploration and outdoor activity.
+Japanese researchers carried out the first documented expedition to the mountain in 1988.
+Local climbing teams reached the main peak six years later, which opened the mountain to wider exploration.

 The community of curious travelers